kgroat/react-ionic-pwa-starter/README.md

 When `NODE_ENV` is anything besides `production`, development mode is enabled.
 In development mode, the global variable `__DEV__` is set to `true` for all code (`app`, `server`, `serviceWorker`).
 You can use this variable to ensure that portions of your code is only executed in development mode.
-By default, development mode is active during local development using `npm run start:dev` and in the `dev` serverless stage.
+By default, development mode is active during local development using `npm run start:dev`.

 __NOTE__: Unit tests are also run in development mode.